probe-dock/probe-dock-clients/README.md

 # Project-related configuration.
 project:
   apiId: 154sic93pxs0                   # The API key of your project in Probe Dock.
   version: 1.2.3                        # The current version of your project.
+  baseTestPath: /path/to/test/directory # Relative base path to the source files of the tests

 # Where the client should store its temporary files.
 # The client will work without it but it is required for some features.